-The encoders mounted on the proposed device (see Table 3) are composed of two main parts: a board with a double-channel Hall effect sensor, and a 6 poles magnetic disc.
-The magnetic disc is fit directly onto the motor shaft and moves jointly with it.
-The board, fixed in front of the magnet, senses the variation of the magnetic flow due to the spinning disc and provides 12 counts per revolution of the gearmotor shaft.
+The encoders mounted on the proposed device (see Table 3) are composed of two main parts: a board with a double-channel Hall-effect sensor and a six-pole magnetic disc.
+The magnetic disc is fitted directly onto the motor shaft and moves with it.
+The board, fixed in front of the magnet, senses the variation in the magnetic flow resulting from the spinning disc, providing 12 counts per revolution of the gearmotor shaft.

 Motors and motor control

-The handling device is equipped with two miniature high-power, 6V brushed DC motors (see Table 4).
+The handling device is equipped with two miniature high-power, 6 V brushed DC motors (see Table 4).
 The motors are characterised by a rear shaft to mount the encoders.
-The cross section is 10x12 mm and the output shaft is 9 mm long, 3 mm in diameter and it has D shape.
+The cross section is 10 x 12 mm, and the output shaft is 9 mm long and 3 mm in diameter with a D shape.

 Table 3: Rotary encoder datasheet.